 I've been doing a lot of thought, for a long time, on doctrine on the subject of salvation.

-I conclude more and more that going too far one way can be just as bad as going too far the other.
+I'm kind of confused about EXACTLY where I stand, but I am convinced that going too far one way can be just as bad as going too far the other.

 On one hand, I strongly believe that salvation involves remorse and repentance.

 Updated Aug 24th 2013 at 02:02 AM by gringo300

 Let's put 2 and 2 together on this; in this passage below from Paul the Apostle:

 1 Thess.
 4

 17 Then we which are alive and remain shall be caught up together with them (the dead saints) in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.